What are the membership CPE requirements?

 How does this compare to the AICPA and other licensing jurisdiction requirements for CPE?

-The updated WICPA CPE membership requirements described here are not the same as AICPA CPE membership requirements, Yellow Book CPE requirements, Peer Review CPE requirements or the CPE requirements of CPA licensing jurisdictions outside Wisconsin that continue to apply the 1970s learning models that generally require 50-minute CPE time increments as well as lecture-based formal learning activities.
+The updated WICPA membership CPE requirements described above are not the same as AICPA membership CPE requirements, Yellow Book CPE requirements, Peer Review CPE requirements, or the CPE requirements of CPA licensing jurisdictions outside Wisconsin that continue to apply the 1970s learning models that generally require 50-minute CPE time increments as well as lecture-based formal learning activities.

 In addition, each of the 55 U.S. CPA licensing jurisdictions has its own unique CPE requirements.
-The only similarity among the jurisdictions is that they all reference the general CPE requirement of 40 CPE credits per year (although reporting periods vary from 1 to 3 years), and one CPE credit earned for 50 minutes of time-based learning activities.
+The only similarity among the jurisdictions is that they all reference the general CPE requirement of 40 CPE credits per year (although reporting periods vary from one to three years), and 1 CPE credit earned for 50 minutes for time-based learning activities.
 In addition, CPAs performing attest services or government audits may be subject to separate Peer Review or Yellow Book CPE requirements.

 Is the WICPA a registered sponsor with the IRS to receive credit related to PTIN (enrolled agents)?